TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-31-how-monolithic-repository-in-open-source-saved-my-laziness.md

 Many packages like [Doctrine](http://github.com/doctrine) or [Kdyby](https://github.com/Kdyby) are slowing down in evolution because of this.

-Again, it's rather matter of project  architecture, not the code or maintainers.
+Again, it's a matter of project architecture rather than the code or maintainers.

 These are the best for me, but there are many more described in [those slides](https://speakerdeck.com/fabpot/a-monorepo-vs-manyrepos) by Fabien.